top of page

 h.
 Even if you can’t get to the point where you configure an action of “quarantine” or “reject”, you can still use DMARC to help mitigate phishing attempts.

-DMARC, among other things, can be the answer to the above phishing issue.
-DMARC looks for a passed SPF or DKIM but also looks for “alignment” of the “Mail From” and “From” fields.
+DMARC, among other things, can answer the above phishing issue.
+DMARC looks for a passed SPF or DKIM but also looks for "alignment" of the "Mail From" and "From" fields.
 Additionally, your configuration of DMARC allows you to tell recipient mail servers what to do with a message if DMARC fails.

 Host: _dmarc TXT Value: "v=DMARC1; p=none; pct=100; rua=mailto:dmarc_aggr@dmarc.com; ruf=mailto:dmarc_fail@dmarc.com;"